okminz/ForumRec/README.md

 ```
 python run.py models
 ```
-Where hybrid filtering model and its inputs will be created and used to generate new recommendations.
+Where hybrid filtering model and its inputs will be created and used to generate new recommendations and then evaluated using specific metrics.

 ### Comparing the model to baselines